oxerz8/Thought-Space-Simulator/README.md

 ## Intensity
 - Based on concepts of neural activation and cognitive salience, capturing how strong or emotionally charged a thought is.
 - Influences the spread of ideas through the thought network.
+- Inspired by William James(1890).
+His work inspired the idea that thoughts have intensity and awareness, and that they influence each other in a network-like fashion.

 ## Recursion
 - Derived from metacognition and self-reflective reasoning in philosophy and cognitive science.
 - Represents nested or self-referential thought patterns.
+- Chomsky called recursion the defining feature of language.

 ## Contradiction (optional / simplified)
 - Inspired by cognitive dissonance theory (Festinger, 1957) and philosophical discussions on paradoxes and logical conflict.